adisri2694/flask/README.md

 **STEPS TO RUN POSTMAN AND GET RESPONSE FROM THE SERVER :**

-- Open Postman tool and click on NEW ---\&gt; Request.
+- Open Postman tool and click on NEW ---> Request.
 Write a request name and click on &quot;Save to flask&quot;.

 - Choose HTTP methods depending upon the interaction you demand.